Its-utsav/the-javascript-typescript/javascript/notes-of-js/02-part.md

 2. `fillter` -

-- almost similar to `forEach` but main differnt is that it return a value.
+- almost similar to `forEach` but main different is that it return a value.
 - and return as per our `condition`

 ```js